 The study should be future-proof for the higher order inter/intra-band combinations or additional CC(s) within the same band with fragments within 100MHz.

-Any features introduced before Rel-19 are not precluded.

 [The scope should be those bands, where the fragments are fully confined within 100MHz, which includes all FDD/SDL bands and TDD bands

 Consider n2/n25, n3, n7, n66, n41, n39 as the example bands.